Hobmaier/VMD/readme.md

 My Blog and Podcast about SharePoint, Office 365 and Azure: https://www.hobmaier.net

 # History
+V3.7
+- New: Support for new VM SharePoint 2019
+- New: Support for new VM Client (idea, Windows 10 including Office, OneDrive for Business)
+- New: ADFS Support
+- Fix: Azure CLI supports now new module names like Az.Compute...
+- Fix: Encoding Error in VMDFunctions line 410 & 411 regarding credentials
+- Fix: Null the output of Azure Managed Disk Conversion
+- Fix: New-VMDPSModule specify VMD-Config.xml

 V3.6
 - New: Linux Cloud Shell Support and therefore Refactoring and new ContosoFunctions.ps1 and two releases of this module (Windows and Linux)
 - New: Changed cmdlet Reload-Contoso to Reset-VMDAuthentication (supported verb)